Control of the profile fields

-- Text field: The field allows the entry of text or numerical information.
+- Text: The field allows the entry of text or numerical information.
 In addition, a value list can be defined to select from instead of typing the data every time.

-- Numerical field: This field is for entering numerical values only.
+- Numeric: This field is for entering numerical values only.
 Here you can also define a list of allowed values to select from instead of typing them every time.

 - Date: The field is for dates, as the system will open a calendar to select a date.